Authorial Illustration Projects

 I am a true artist who is also a dyslexic, with traits of Autism I have found writing and numerousy a struggle and yet I love words, poetry and study.
 I dont understand the rules of writing but I express myself in poetry.

-It was story telling and its allied threads of illustration, Print, History, Geography and Belief that stimulate my interest.
-Coastal communities and their stories.
+It was story telling and its allied threads of illustration, Print, History, Geography and Belief that stimulate my interest in coastal communities and their stories.

-Now I am returning to the 'Maid of the sea' to bring it to completion by illustrating it and creating a limited number of books in the spirit of William Morris and the Kelmscott Press.
+I am returning to the 'Maid of the sea' to bring it to completion.
+Illustrating it and creating a limited number of books in the spirit of William Morris and the Kelmscott Press.

 I am seeking funding to complete the task and publish these illustrated poetic stories.